batkins33/DocTR_Process/README.md

 The generated `summary.csv` now includes per-file vendor counts appended below the overall totals.
 Each row lists the PDF filename, vendor name and the number of pages matched for that vendor.

+When `draw_roi` is enabled in the configuration the pipeline now saves ROI highlighted images alongside the normal page images.
+Setting `save_corrected_pdf: true` creates an orientation-corrected PDF containing the processed pages at the path given by `corrected_pdf_path`.